-To conclude, the implications in respect of the historic significance of the host building, residential amenity and the Green Belt would be acceptable, thereby ensuring compliance with the aforementioned local and national policies which concern such matters.
+To conclude, the implications in respect of the historic significance of the host building would be acceptable, thereby ensuring compliance with the aforementioned local and national policies which concern such matters.
 As such, it is recommended that this application be approved.